fionafibration/py-rolldice/README.md

 2d20 - 3: Roll a 20 sided die 2 times and subtract 3
 1d4 * 3: Roll a 4 sided die once and multiply by 3
-d4 * 3: Same as above, leaving out the number of dice will default to 1 5d6 / 3: Roll 5d6 and divide by 3, rounding down
+d4 * 3: Same as above, leaving out the number of dice will default to 1 5d6 / 3: Roll 5d6 and divide by 3
+5d6 // 3: Same as above but floor division
 2d10 ** 1d20: Roll 2d10 and exponentiate to the power of 1d20.
 Completely useless.
 Please never do this.
 1d6 ** 1d6 ** 1d6 ** 1d6: OH GOD PLEASE NO
 ```